keithbuhler/keithbuhler.github.io/slideshows/business2methods.md

 # Methods of Business Ethics

-Being a moral manager
+How and why to do business ethics

 </section></section> <section data-markdown>

-1. Mission to *improve manager performance* (22)
-2. Co-presence of normative and descriptive methodologies (23)
+## Fundamental Issues in Business Ethics

-3. Individual business managers, versus Corporate Social Responsibility (CSR) (23)
+1. Mission: to *improve manager performance* v Corporate Social Responsibility (CSR) (23)
 4. Business ethics emerged in the 1970s.
-5. The manager is not just to serve the interest of social problems; but share holders (24)
+5. "Shareholder" theory v.
+Stakeholder -- The manager's aim is to serve shareholders, not solve social problems; The manager's aim is to serve shareholders, stakeholders, and (possibly) society.
-6. Stakeholder theory is that the manager has a responsibility to shareholders and anyone else.

 </section> <section data-markdown>

+### Co-presence of normative and descriptive methodologies (23)

 7. Philosophical theories have been used in ethical training, but the integration is lumpy (26)
 8. Integrating philosophical theory into business ethics remains one of its most persisent challenges of the field.